-The unknown can feel scary, but don’t worry; Dr. Annan is extremely gentle and treats our patients with the utmost care.
+The unknown can feel scary, but don’t worry; Dr. Annan, our gentle dentist in Mt.
+Pleasant, is extremely gentle and treats our patients with the utmost care.
 He will make sure you are completely numb for your procedure and help you with pain management.

 In order to complete your root canal, we will make a small access in your tooth so that we can clean out the pulp and nerve.
 Then, Dr. Annan will place medication in the canal and once it is completely clean, he will seal your tooth.
 You might feel sensitive for a few days after treatment, but you should feel gradually better until your symptoms disappear entirely.